hoanhp/NodeJsScan/README.md

 # NodeJsScan - mod
-An mod version of NodeJsScan.
+A mod version of NodeJsScan.
 In this version, I just added a new API which receives source code in zip file, analyze and return result in json format

 [About NodeJsScan] (https://github.com/ajinabraham/NodeJsScan)